-A ROI on a layer is connected to other ROIs on the same layer (intralayer edges, functional connectivity) and to ROIs on the subsequent layer (interlayer edges, ROI reorganization).
+An ROI on a layer is connected to other ROIs on the same layer (intralayer edges, functional connectivity) and to ROIs on the subsequent layer (interlayer edges, ROI reorganization).
 Next, we investigate the interdependence of these two connectivity types.
 The intralayer network is a complete network, where each ROI is connected to all other ROIs on that layer via edges defined in terms of correlation between ROI time series.
-A measure of a ROI's intralayer connectivity is the mean correlation of that ROI to the other ROIs (i.e. mean intralayer edge weight), while the stability core measures ROI's interlayer behaviour.
-For all ROI optimization methods as well as for random ROIs, the mean intralayer correlation versus stability score forms an approximately inverted-"U"-shaped curve, while the static Brainnetome ROIs always have a stability score of 1 and appear only as a single data point instead of a dependency curve (Fig. \ref{fig:stability_corr_link_weight}A).
-For the agglomerative ROI definition methods (weighted mean consistency, minimum correlation, and random), the highest mean intralayer correlation co-occurs with stability scores between 0.2 and 0.3, while for the min-cut-based Craddock method the highest mean intralayer correlation co-occurs with stability scores between 0.8 and 0.9.
+A measure of an ROI's intralayer connectivity is the mean correlation of that ROI to the other ROIs (i.e. mean intralayer edge weight), while the stability score measures ROI's interlayer behavior.
+For all ROI optimization methods as well as for random ROIs, the mean intralayer correlation versus stability score forms an approximately inverted-"U"-shaped curve, while the static Brainnetome ROIs always have a stability score of 1 and appear only as a single data point instead of a curve (Figure \ref{fig:stability_corr_link_weight}A).
+For the greedy growth ROI definition methods (weighted mean consistency, minimum correlation, and random), the highest mean intralayer correlation co-occurs with stability scores between 0.2 and 0.3, while for the min-cut-based Craddock method the highest mean intralayer correlation co-occurs with stability scores between 0.8 and 0.9.

 There is a clear division of the methods into two classes based on their intralayer correlation level: random and Brainnetome have intralayer correlations larger than Craddock, weighted mean consistency, and minimum correlation.
 This behavior reflects the higher functional homogeneity of the ROIs in the latter class of methods: when ROIs are more homogeneous, their "leftover" correlations to the other ROIs are smaller than if they were less homogeneous.